irina-andrei/ci_cd/jenkins_cd_task.md

 The 6 Main Phases:

-1. Requirement analysis: analyze the needs and specifications.
+1. **Requirement analysis**: analyze the needs and specifications.

-2. Planning: how to implement the requirements.
+2. **Planning**: how to implement the requirements.

-3. Software design: design the structure of the software.
+3. **Software design**: design the structure of the software.

-4. Software development: write the code for the software with version control.
+4. **Software development**: write the code for the software with version control.

-5. Testing: test the software for functionality, performance, reliability and security.
+5. **Testing**: test the software for functionality, performance, reliability and security.

-6. Deployment: deploy the software to the production environment.
+6. **Deployment**: deploy the software to the production environment.

 The SDLC is not a one-time process, but rather a continuous cycle that repeats itself as long as the software is in use.